 Blockchain is already being used to manage the risk of supply chain payments in agribusiness, as it can authenticate ownership and create a secure record of the asset’s movement through the global supply chain.
 It’s also being used to create ‘smart contracts’ in the legal sector.

-In higher education, Learning Machine is using blockchain to create secure, portable digital records of a student’s academic record so it can be shared and verified with other institutions or employers anywhere in the world, in a few clicks.
+In higher education, Learning Machine (PDF 322kB) is using blockchain to create secure, portable digital records of a student’s academic record so it can be shared and verified with other institutions or employers anywhere in the world, in a few clicks.